 However, invariably, automated tests fail at the time of writing because no source code (and hence the AUT) exists, however it brings the stakeholders and developers on the same page about `what’ has to be done [Acceptance tests capture the behavior of the application as seen from outside i.e. as a user/stakeholder experiences it.
 This is different from unit tests, that capture whether you build the thing right, not necessarily build the right thing].
 It is to resolve these kinds of problems that BDD exists.

 Co-ordinates between shareholders and delivery teams with different views on the same page but have a common expectation.
 BDD begins with the business goal.

-The goal of BDT is a business readable and domain specific language that allows you to describe a behavior of a system without putting details on how that behavior is developed.
+The goal of BDT is a business readable and domain-specific language that allows you to describe the behavior of a system without putting details on how that behavior is developed.

 In BDT, tests in the form of simple text descriptions/features with scenarios are typically written before anything else and checked by the non-technical shareholders.

 Cucumber is an optimized tool for BDD, which can execute simple-text/Normal English functional specifications as automated tests.
 Cucumber supports writing specifications in around 30 spoken languages.

 Cucumber starts with Ruby and then later Cucumber works with Java, .NET, Flex or web applications written in any language.
 It is both BDD and TDD.
 Cucumber establishes specifications in different ways like lists, prose, and data in tables.